The advent of the commercial hemp market brought with it a new mission for cannabis consumers and manufacturers: find the most potent cannabinoids.

 THC-O is the acetate ester form of THC.
 Its placement on this list has less to do with binding ability and potential effects and more to do with a lack of authentic products.
 You can’t judge the potency of a cannabinoid fairly if there’s no access to it.

-It’s also possible that THC-O converts into ketene, a known respiratory toxin, when exposed to heat.
-That means that vaping THC-O could be deadly.
+Also, THC-O apparently converts into toxic ketene gas when heated.
+That means that vaping or smoking THC-O could be deadly.

 Potency: Claims of THC-O’s high potency are often heard in the cannabis sphere, with some users reporting a psychedelic experience.
 However, there’s no evidence of THC-O’s psychedelic qualities apart from anecdotes.

 Similarly, stories about strength vary widely.
 It’s just as easy to find users denouncing the THC-O hype as it is to find those vouching for THC-O’s intensity.
 This likely comes down to subpar products and formulations, placebos, or contamination.
-THC-O’s current illegal status means that high-quality, authentic products may be impossible to find.
+THC-O’s unclear legal status means that high-quality, authentic products may be impossible to find.

 The short of it: which cannabinoid is the most potent?